Targeting talent, investing in excellence, facilitating success

 The programme includes academic, social and psychological enrichment.
 Three contact sessions are held annually to prepare learners for their final grade 12 examinations and for access higher education institutions by providing additional support to improve their academic performance and psychologically prepare them for university life.

-The first and last contact sessions, held every March/April and September/December for a one week period focuses on mathematics and science supplementation to improve learners’ academic performance in these areas.
+The first and last contact sessions, held every March/April and September/October for a one week period focuses on mathematics and science supplementation to improve learners’ academic performance in these areas.

 The main contact session, the two week residential academic enrichment camp (RAEC), is held every June/July for a two week period .This contact session aims to promote the academic and personal development of learners through a range of academic and social activities.

-The programme currently hosts approximately 750 learners from grade 10 – 12 from schools nationally of which approximately 480 learners are newly selected learners joining the programme this year.
-All learners are jointly funded by the South African Roads Agency, Ltd (SANRAL), BP Southern Africa (Pty) Ltd., Industrial Development Corporation (IDC) and the Department of Science and Technology (DST).
+The programme currently hosts approximately 1090 learners from grade 10 – 12 from schools nationally of which approximately 520 learners are newly selected learners who have joined the programme this year.
+All learners are jointly funded by the South African National Roads Agency, Ltd (SANRAL), Beyond Petroleum Southern Africa (Pty) Ltd. and the Department of Science and Technology (DST).

-711 learners have graduated from the programme and are currently being tracked by the SETMU team.
-Some of these learners who graduated from the programme in 2009 and 2011 are currently in their second and third year of study.
+1163 learners have graduated from the programme and are currently being tracked by the SETMU team.
+Some of these learners who graduated from the programme in 2009 and 2011 are currently in their third and final year of study.

 Residential Assistant Programme